jcu-eresearch/Edgar/documentation/QERN/install_postgres.markdown

 Edit the `pg\_hba.conf` file in the Postgresql data directory.
 The default data directory is `/var/lib/pgsql/9.2/data/` on CentOS.
 The following config will allow access from `localhost` only.
+Note: If you changed the PGDATA path above, then this config file's location will move relative to the path you specified.

     local  edgar  edgar_frontend                md5
     local  edgar  edgar_backend                 md5
     host   edgar  edgar_frontend  127.0.0.1/32  md5
     host   edgar  edgar_backend   127.0.0.1/32  md5

+Edit the `postgresql.conf` file in the Postgresql data directory.
+The default data directory is `/var/lib/pgsql/9.2/data/` on CentOS.
+Note: If you changed the PGDATA path above, then this config file's location will move relative to the path you specified.
+Find the line:

+    #listen_addresses = 'localhost'

+and change it to:

+    listen_addresses = '*'

 Restart Postgres: